 - If your shift ends and the colleague who works on the next shift is not there yet.
 What would you do?

 - What are your long-term career objectives and how do you plan to achieve them?

 - If in future, we would want you to work fulltime, would you be interested?

 - Follow the job-related criteria: Part-time employees are categorized as part-time due to a reason, so, don’t expect them to be as resourceful as a full-time Employees.
 Use structured techniques to assess candidates and decide if they are qualified for the role.

 - Understand local labor laws related to part-time employment.
 Depending on your location you might have different legal obligations for part-time and full-time employees.
 During the interview, discuss employment terms, working schedule, wages and benefits with the candidate.

 - Don’t ask interview questions that could raise legal risks.
 Asking “Are your personal commitments prohibiting you from taking a full-time job?” might make candidates feel uncomfortable if they have to share their personal responsibilities.
 Rather, explain your available shifts and ask candidates which schedule would work for them.

 - They are not a culture fit: Part-time employees also play an important role.
-So, hire people who understand your mission and want to contribute to company’s success and are a good cultural fit..
+So, hire people who understand your mission and want to contribute to the company’s success and are a good cultural fit..

 - They prefer full-time jobs but you can only offer part-time employment: Some candidates consider part-time jobs as stepping stones to full-time roles.
-If you want to retain employees in the long-run and can’t offer full-time jobs, be clear.
+If you want to retain employees in the long run and can’t offer full-time jobs, be clear.
 Hire people who prefer a part-time job.

 - They can’t take different shifts: For some roles and industries, it is essential to be flexible.
 For example, in a retail store, a Sales Executive has to take on their colleagues’ shifts when it is required.
-If candidates have commitments that create scheduling issues, they might not be an apt choice for such type of roles.
+If candidates have commitments that create scheduling issues, they might not be an apt choice for such types of roles.